 Each year on the first day of school, we celebrate Linden's birthday.
-At our birthday party, the girls gather in their families for a game.
+At our birthday party, students gather in their families for a game.
 Each family member receives a small piece of paper with a word on it.
 These individual words can be assembled to produce a quote related to our school theme for the year.
 Students must work together in their families to figure out the quote.
-Each family then reads their quote to the whole school, with each girl sharing the word on her paper.
-By the end of the birthday party, each girl has used her voice to speak in front of the whole school, a first step in learning to speak publicly with confidence.
+Each family then reads their quote to the whole school, with each student sharing the word on their paper.
+By the end of the birthday party, each student has used her voice to speak in front of the whole school, a first step in learning to speak publicly with confidence.
 The birthday party is also our first All-School activity of the year.

 Once each week, students and teachers gather in the gym for an hour-long activity organized by one of the families.
 All-School activities encourage families to collaborate, share ideas and learn new things about themselves, their community, and the world.
 Most All-Schools have a social justice focus, either educating the community about a social justice issue or working on a social justice cause.
 Above all, All-School builds and strengthens relationships between students of all ages.
 Younger students find role models, mentors, and friends in older girls, while senior students gain confidence in taking on leadership roles.

 Each fall, as part of our experiential learning program, The Linden School devotes an entire "Week Without Walls" of carefully selected field trips for each grade.
 We have recently visited:

 Glen Bernard Camp

 Kortright Centre for Conservation